olibartfast/computer-vision-triton-cpp-client/README.md

 ```

 This script will:
-1. Create a temporary Docker container from the `tritonic` image
+1. Create a temporary Docker container from the `nvcr.io/nvidia/tritonserver:25.07-py3-sdk` image
 2. Extract the Triton client libraries from `/workspace/install`
 3. Copy additional Triton server headers and libraries if available
 4. Save everything to `./triton_client_libs/` directory